 Criteria Pollutants - Operational Impacts.
-The Action Alternatives would generate emissions of criteria pollutants (i.e., VOC, NO_x , CO, PM{10} , and $PM{2.5}$) from vehicles operating on the proposed southbound roadway; buses, taxis, and POV pick-up and drop-off trips at the proposed Virginia Avenue Transit Facility; and employee vehicle trips.
+The Action Alternatives would generate emissions of criteria pollutants (i.e., VOC, NOx, CO, PM10, and PM2.5) from vehicles operating on the proposed southbound roadway; buses, taxis, and POV pick-up and drop-off trips at the proposed Virginia Avenue Transit Facility; and employee vehicle trips.
 As discussed in detail in Subchapter 4.6, Air Quality and Greenhouse Gas Emissions, the difference in emissions of criteria pollutants generated by the proposed southbound roadway (six lanes or ten lanes) between both of the Action Alternatives and the Baseline would not exceed applicable thresholds under long-term conditions.
-In fact, both Action Alternatives would result in a net decrease in criteria pollutant emissions generated by the proposed southbound roadway under long-term conditions compared to the corresponding Baseline (refer to Tables 4.6-5 and 4.6-17).
-Emissions of criteria pollutants related to the proposed Virginia Avenue Transit Facility and additional employee vehicle trips associated with the Action Alternatives would not exceed applicable thresholds under long-term conditions (refer to Tables 4.6-6 and 4.6-7).
+In fact, both Action Alternatives would result in a net decrease in criteria pollutant emissions generated by the proposed southbound roadway under long-term conditions compared to the corresponding Baseline (refer to Tables 4.6-5 and 4.6-18).
+A net decrease in criteria pollutant emissions also would occur when northbound traffic is factored into the emissions estimates (refer to Tables 4.6-7 and 4.6-20).
+Emissions of criteria pollutants related to the proposed Virginia Avenue Transit Facility and additional employee vehicle trips associated with the Action Alternatives would not exceed applicable thresholds under long-term conditions (refer to Tables 4.6-8 and 4.6-9).